Tigers vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 39 hits with 14 doubles, four home runs and 17 walks.
-He has driven in 16 runs with three stolen bases.
+- Goldschmidt has 39 hits with 14 doubles, four home runs, 18 walks and 16 RBI.
+He's also stolen three bases.

 Goldschmidt Recent Games